huzimun/RVSDTA/README.md

 - `target_path`: The file path of referenced images.
 - `output_dir`: The path for saving the learned adversarial prompts.

+## Adversarial Attack Dataset

+We public our adversarial attack dataset that is used to achieve object attacks on Stable Diffusion.
+The dataset is available at [[Link]](https://github.com/datar001/Attack-Pattern-on-T2I/tree/main/Adversarial_Attack_Dataset).

 ## Citation

 If you find the repo useful, please consider citing.